Rebel of the Sands

-I won this book through a Twitter giveaway back in 2016, where planned on buying it, but got it for free.
-There was so much hype surrounding this book, too.
-Debut author?
+There was a lot of hype surrounding this book and I can see why— Debut author?
 Check.
 Badass gunslinging girl?
 Check.
 Western/Arabian mix?
 Check.
 This was made for greatness… I was just underwhelmed.
 It was enjoyable, but maybe the excitement got my expectations too high.

 In the small town of Dustwalk, Amani has two choices: end up ‘wed or dead’.
 Desperate to get out, she leaves with the mysterious Jin into the desert, which is filled with all kind of creatures.
 Being a Western/ Arabian mix, there was a lot of uniqueness to the story.
 We have djinn, desert creatures and so much more that the characters have to deal with.

 “I believe money and guns get you a lot further in a war than magic these days.”